SD2E/api-user-guide/docs/create_client.md

 In this case, two clients exist for this user and on the current tenant: the default `DefaultApplication` and newly generated `sd2e_client`.
-If needed, you can delete then regenerate client API keys with the follwing:
+If needed, you can delete then regenerate client API keys with the following:
 ```
 % clients-delete [CLIENT_NAME]
 ```